-But how can we truly be in a state of poverty when nature provides everything we need?
+But, how can we truly be in a state of poverty when nature provides everything that we need?

 Essential needs are those things that are required in order for humans to be healthy and safe….nourishment (including clean water), shelter, clothing, etc. And obviously there are other needs that we require in order to thrive, such as transportation, a stream of income, etc. But I want to focus on the bare necessities.

 Is there really a such thing as scarcity on this earth?
 Maybe in some places where there are droughts, deserts, and other environmental challenges.
-But I think the majority of humans live amongst areas that are suited for survival because it is in our instincts to do so.
+But, I think the majority of humans live amongst areas that are suited for survival, because it is in our instinct to do so.

 We get our energy from the sun as well as our daylight.
 The moon gives us our night light.
 We have air to fill our lungs along with the trees and other plants that filter the air we breathe.

 I hear stories of my ancestors from 1 generation ago…yes ONE…who built their own homes WITHOUT having a 6-figure annual income.
-They barely had 5 figures!
-But when they were finished, the threat of a bank taking their home was obsolete.
-There was no such thing as needing a college degree in order to build shelters.
-But now…I feel the “image” of a “dream home” is what fuels our ambition to have a home that is pleasing to the eye but maybe not so pleasing to the pockets.
+Some of them barely generated 5 figures!
+But when they were finished building their home, the threat of a bank seizing their residence was obsolete.
+There was no such thing as needing a college degree or an outstanding loan in order to build shelters.
+But now…I feel the “image” of a “dream home” and this idea of materialistic prosperity is what fuels our ambition to own a home that is pleasing to the eye, but maybe not so pleasing to the pockets.

 Peace☮ and being in alignment⚖ with our purpose was the true currency💰?
-What if all of our desires manifested so easily because our hearts weren’t situated on greed…always wanting more than what is necessary and in essence robbing others of supplies…being wasteful.
+What if all of our desires came to life so easily because our hearts weren’t situated on greed…always wanting more than what is necessary and in essence robbing others of supplies…being wasteful.